ViscousTests/website/content/docs/health-and-longevity/food.md

    default to snacking more.
  - Drinking tea or broth after eating as a replacement behavior.

+## Fasting

+I haven't done a long fast in a while, but am experimenting with fasting one day a week (Saturday) and still want to do a long fast 3x per year.

 ## Diet Composition

 ### Confidence Levels